htw-imi-showtime/showtime-website/content/ws24/bachelor/b3-helm-sucht-kopf/_index.md

 project_id = "B3"
 title = "Helm sucht Kopf"
-subtitle = "Recruiting für die Berliner Feuerwehr" claim = "Fire Department Recruiting Made Easy" abstract = "#HelmsuchtKopf is an innovative project aimed at addressing the shortage of young talent for critical positions in the Berlin Fire Department.
-Through a modern, user-friendly digital platform, we aim to inspire and engage the younger generation in exploring a career with the fire department.
-By focusing on clear, accessible, and interactive content, we help guide users towards making informed decisions about their future."
+subtitle = "Recruiting für die Berliner Feuerwehr" claim = "Everyone can be a hero, but even heroes need guidance." abstract = "We collaborated with #HelmSuchtKopf, a campaign by the Berlin Fire Department, to create a solution that simplifies obtaining information and helps individuals find the right entry opportunities through gamification and interactivity.
+As part of this initiative, we developed a website with innovative features and tools, making it easier for individuals to explore their ideal entry path in an intuitive way."

 # Properties for displaying the project in the project list
-card_image = "kitty.jpg"
+card_image = "assets/logo.jpg"

 # Names are optional, team size is sufficient
 team = ["Christoph Friedrich", "Duha Kasem", "Maria Ivanova", "Nam Khanh Nguyen", "Phuong Nhi Phan", "Sandip Sarraf", "Sara Tahmasebi Adar"]